-The city of Port Colborne is located in the Niagara Region of Ontario and is home to over 20K residents.
+The city of Port Colborne is located in the Niagara Region of Ontario and is home to nearly 22K residents.
 Port Colborne borders Lake Erie in the south and is approximately half an hour away from Niagara Falls.
-Based on data from the Niagara Association of Realtors, Port Colborne has seen a dip of 0.7% in real estate prices from September 2023 to September 2024.
-With a benchmark price of $535K in September 2024, Port Colborne is one of the least expensive cities in the Niagara Region.
+Based on data from the Niagara Association of Realtors, Port Colborne had a benchmark price of $478K in December 2025.
+Port Colborne is one of the least expensive cities in the Niagara Region.
 Port Colborne, along with the rest of Niagara Region, saw a surge in demand during the coronavirus pandemic, which resulted in a significant increase in home prices across the region.
-The benchmark price in the region has increased by approximately 51% in the 5-year period between September 2019 and September 2024.
+The benchmark price in the region has increased by approximately 12.2% in the 5-year period between December 2020 and December 2025.

 Port Colborne property tax is based on the assessed value of your home.
 Every four years, the Municipal Assessment Corporation (MPAC) conducts an evaluation of properties all over Ontario and submits assessed values for each of them.
 This assessed value can differ significantly from the market value of your property.
 Your final property tax amount is calculated by multiplying the Port Colborne final property tax rate for the year by the MPAC property assessed value.